Want to avoid getting sick this year? Here are some helpful tips to stay healthy.

 Want more info?
 Start here! https://www.webmd.com/balance/healthy-habits-19/slideshow-checklist-stay-healthy

 And remember, any time you’re researching on the internet, look for “.org” or “.gov” sites, as there is less risk of commercial bias in their articles.
-WebMD.com does seem to be a rare exception, but always follow-up with your physician on any health-related issues or concerns.
+WebMD.com does seem to be an exception, but always follow-up with your physician on any health-related issues or concerns.